automock/automock.dev/docs/getting-started/examples.md

 ### Step 4: Using `.mock().using()` for Mock Implementation

 **Automock provides a more declarative way to specify mock implementations using the `.mock().using()` method chain.
-This allows you to define the mock behavior directly when setting up the test bed.**
+This allows us to define the mock behavior directly when setting up the `TestBed`.**

-Here's how you can modify the test setup to use this approach:
+Here's how we can modify the test setup to use this approach:

 ```typescript
 beforeAll(() => {